 Making services available on the web

 When you publish a service to ArcGIS Server, it exposes itself through the common web service technologies SOAP and REST.
 If you don't want everyone in your organization to see the service, configure ArcGIS Server security to set limits on access.
 You can also restrict what types of things users are allowed to do with the service by disabling the allowed operations discussed below.

 For example, map services have Map, Query, and Data as their allowed operations.
-The Identify tool uses a method in the Query operation; therefore, if you didn't want clients to use an Identify tool with a map service, disable Query.
+The Identify tool uses a method in the Query operation; therefore, if you don't want clients to use the Identify tool with a map service, disable Query.
 For each type of service, you can find a list of operations and their associated methods in Tuning and configuring services.

 ArcGIS Server web services support both SOAP and binary messaging formats.
 SOAP is a common web service messaging protocol.
-Binary is used by certain ArcGIS client applications, such as ArcMap and ArcGlobe, to view services.
+Binary is used by certain ArcGIS client applications to view services.